-Does the Pass Plus Scheme bring down the cost of your car insurance?
+Does the Pass Plus scheme reduce the cost of your car insurance?

 Every year new drivers all over the UK take Pass Plus courses to help them become safer, more confident drivers.
 But can the Pass Plus Scheme bring down the cost of your car insurance?
 Read our guide to find out more.